-13. FTP Server
+Section 13.
+FTP server

-The SIB's FTP server is the Linux-standard WU FTPD, version 2.4.2.
+The PPC's FTP server is the Linux-standard WU FTPD, version 2.4.2.
 This server is started by default at boot by the same scripts which begin the HTTP server, and it may be disabled in the same manner.
 WU-FTPD (/usr/sbin/in.ftpd) is run through inetd, thus all inetd access control methods will work as previously described.
 The file /etc/ftpaccess is the master ftpd configuration file.
 The files /etc/ftphosts, /etc/ftpusers, and /etc/ftpgroups all configure access control for the FTP server.
 The syntax of these files remains beyond the scope of this document; see the manual pages for these files on your development workstation for more detailed information.
-The SIB's FTP server uses the default ports 21 (for commands) and 20 (for data).
+The PPC's FTP server uses the default ports 21 (for commands) and 20 (for data).

-14. TELNET Server
+Section 14.
+TELNET server

-The SIB's TELNET server (/usr/sbin/in.telnetd) is also the Linux standard.
+The PPC's TELNET server (/usr/sbin/in.telnetd) is also the Linux standard.
 The TELNET server is run through inetd, thus all access control methods previously described will work.
 Further access control is accomplished by the same methods as limiting terminal access to any user - the username / password pair, as well as the /etc/securetty file.
 See the manual pages on your development workstation for more details.
-The SIB's TELNET server runs on the default TELNET port 23.
+The PPC's TELNET server runs on the default TELNET port 23.

-15. Sending E-mail
+Section 15.
+Sending e-mail

-To save space, the SIB uses a very small, simple program to transmit e-mail (reception of e-mail is not possible with the base SIB).
-The mail client is not a full-fledged mail transport agent; the SIB requires access to a properly configured SMTP mail server / transport agent.
+To save space, the PPC uses a very small, simple program to transmit e-mail (reception of e-mail is not possible with the base PPC).
+The mail client is not a full-fledged mail transport agent; the PPC requires access to a properly configured SMTP mail server / transport agent.
 The setting up of such a machine is beyond the scope of this document.
-Your corporate network or local ISP will probably have such a server, ask your system administrator for details.
+Your corporate network or local ISP probably have such a server, ask your system administrator for details.
 Usually, any machine on which you have an e-mail account will work.

-The program to transmit mail is called smtpclient.
-For a full list of options, type "smtpclient -help" on the command line.
+The program to transmit mail is called "smtpclient."
+For a full list of options, type "smtpclient - help" on the command line.
 Smtpclient is a command-line based program, and as such all options such as subject and destination must be specified on the command line.
 At minimum, you will need to use the "-S" or "smtp-host=" option to specify the IP address of the SMTP server, and a destination address (which does not require a command line switch).
 Depending on your mail server, the "-f" switch may also need to be used to specify who the message is from (some SMTP servers will not accept mail from users they do not recognize).

-A redirect does something similar, but the file is specified at the end of the smtpclient command line, and you don't need to cat the file.
-The command line "smtpclient -S mail.your.com -s Mail from SIB -f you@your.com destuser@dest.com < /tmp/mailfile" will do exactly the same thing as the command line using a pipe.
+A redirect does something similar, but the file is specified after the smtpclient command line, and you don't need to cat the file.
+The command line "smtpclient -S mail.your.com -s Mail from PPC -f you@your.com destuser@dest.com <a href="mailto://tmp/mailfile"/tmp/mailfile"/tmp/mailfile will do exactly the same thing as the command line using a pipe.
 Which you choose makes no difference.
 Mailing can be done from the command line, by a CRON task, or by a script.
 You may also write your own shell script to automate the mailing process.

-Section II: Configuration
+Part II: Configuration